-School progress towards its goals in 2013
+School progress towards its goals in 2014

-2013 saw the college continue the implementation of key strategies from the SSP 2012 - 2015.
+2014 saw the College continue the implementation of key strategies from the SSP 2012 - 2015.
 School priorities and specific strategies are differentiated into three categories, namely: The People (The Who); The Programs & The Pathways (The What); and Building Bridges to your Future (The How).

-In category 1, staff capacity building was implemented, as designed, with the second full cycle of the whole of school coaching/mentoring model and the DPF process.
-It is intended both strategies will continue in 2014.
-The student junior Secondary Leadership model was designed and implemented for the first time.
+In category 1, staff capacity building was implemented, as designed, with another cycle of the whole of school coaching/mentoring model and the DPF process.
+It is intended both strategies will continue in 2015.
+The student Junior Secondary Leadership model continued to be implemented extending to its second cycle.
+The introduction of the Great Results Guarantee resulted in teachers receiving classroom support in differentiation in the areas of pedagogy and assessment.

-Implementation of ACARA History was added to that of English, Mathematics and Science in years 8, 9 & 10.
-The Explicit Instruction aspect of the pedagogical framework was adopted including the continuation of the explicit teaching of Literacy across each of the core KLAs.
-School profile data shows an improvement in both Reading and Writing compared to 2012, measured by NAPLAN testing.
-This improvement includes improvement compared to the nation in the NMS and those in the upper two bands.
-Similarly there is continuous improvement in reading, grammar & punctuation and spelling achievement shown in long term comparisons.
+Implementation of ACARA Geography was added to that of English, Mathematics, Science and History in years 8, 9 & 10.
+The Explicit Instruction aspect of the pedagogical framework continued including the continuation of the explicit teaching of Literacy across each of the core KLAs.
+School profile data shows an improvement measured by NAPLAN testing.
+This improvement is compared to the nation in the NMS and is continuous improvement in reading, grammar & punctuation, spelling and numeracy achievement shown in long term comparisons.

 Significant evidence supports progress in the third focus area, The How.
-The strategies employed for improved senior outcomes attainment resulted in 95% of seniors exiting with some combination of QCE, QCIA or VET qualification.
-In 2013, 87% of seniors graduated with either a QCE or a QCIA.
+The strategies employed for improved senior outcomes attainment resulted in 97% of seniors exiting with some combination of QCE, QCIA or VET qualification.
+In 2014, 95% of seniors graduated with either a QCE or a QCIA.
 The school profile shows student attendance rates have remained relatively constant over the past five years Explicit Instruction, including the explicit teaching of Literacy was included in the performance plans of all teachers.